carpentries-incubator/statistical-inference-for-biology/_episodes/03-inference-pse.md

 ~~~
-Error in eval(expr, envir, enclos): object 'hfPopulation' not found
+Error in hfPopulation$Bodyweight: $ operator is invalid for atomic vectors
 ~~~
 {: .error}